Nigel Reo-Coker: England

 Reo-Coker was first selected for the England under-21 squad against Turkey in October 2003.
 On 24 March 2007, Reo-Coker led out England Under 21s against Italy Under 21s, becoming the first Englishman to captain a team at the new Wembley Stadium.
 The match finished 3–3.

 In May 2006, Reo-Coker was named as the standby midfield player for England's 2006 World Cup squad.
 However, on 22 May the FA announced that Reo-Coker would be replaced by Phil Neville as Reo-Coker's back problems made him unable to compete in the World Cup.

 He captained the England U21s throughout the 2007 UEFA European Under-21 Championship.
 A second booking in the tournament received needlessly in the semi-final against the hosts, the Netherlands, meant he would have missed the final if England had progressed.
 Due to his age, it also meant that the match would be his last for the team.
 The semi-final went to penalties and the Netherlands eventually won 13–12, with Reo-Coker's penalty being saved in the shootout.

 Eligibility for Sierra Leone

 Reo-Coker is of Sierra Leonean descent and stated in 2006 that he would consider any future call-ups to the Sierra Leone national team.
-In May 2010, Sierra Leone Football Association president Nahim Khadi announced that his interest in inviting Reo-Coker to join up with Sierra Leone for their 2014 FIFA World Cup qualification campaign.
+In May 2010, Sierra Leone Football Association president Nahim Khadi expressed his interest in inviting Reo-Coker to join up with Sierra Leone for their 2014 FIFA World Cup qualification campaign.
 Khadi said that the player's great "leadership and experience" would be a great asset to the team.

 On 20 September 2010, it was reported that Sierra Leone manager Christian Cole had decided to pencil Reo-Coker in to his squad for the 2012 Africa Cup of Nations qualifying match against South Africa.
 However, Reo-Coker later rejected the chance to represent the nation, stating that he wished to concentrate on his football at Aston Villa and maybe even return to the England set-up in the future.